LondheShubham153/90DaysOfDevOps/2023/day02/basic_linux_commands.md

 ## Basic linux commands

+Uname commands and it's varients:--
+-``` uname option_flag ----> It will display OS related information..
+Examples:

+-``` uname --> It wil display which Operating system i logged in.
+- `` uname -m --> It will display microsystem name details
+- ```uname -r --> It will display the kernal version
+- ```uname -n --> It will display the hostname of the Operating System..
+- ```uname -a --> It will display all the details related to the Operating System,like as mentioned below -`````Kernelname Hostname Kernalrelease Kernalversion machinehardware(microsystemname) Operatingsystemname..
+-`````whoami---> It will display switched username or child name

 ### Listing commands
 ```ls option_flag arguments ```--> list the sub directories and files avaiable in the present directory